BLOG

 Relationship manager

-He/she acts as “sales” person for the lender.
+They act as “sales” person for the lender.
 They are responsible for sourcing and securing new opportunities to the bank.
 They are actively engaged with clients, pitching new prospects, handling initial phone conversations, and disseminating loan requests to the appropriate department.
 Most likely this individual is your primary point of contact and will relay any news (good or bad) to you directly.
 But take their word with a grain of salt.
 The relationship manager cannot approve loans on their own.
 They must get the buy in from others within their institution.
 It is very important to understand all the parties that need to agree to move forward.

 Credit officers